circonus/irondb-docs/installation.md

 The setup process will detect the local IP address of the instance at boot, so it is not necessary to specify `IRONDB_NODE_ADDR` in the user-data \(it will be ignored even if present.\)

 Setup also expects to configure a zpool on the secondary EBS volume that is specified by the AMI.
 You do not need to specify `IRONDB_ZPOOL` in the user-data.

+If you do not wish to use the pre-built AMI, you will need to create an OmniOS instance yourself and follow the full setup instructions above.

+### EC2 CLI Example

+Following is an example of using the [AWS command-line client](https://aws.amazon.com/cli/) to launch an instance with IRONdb user data.
+The user data was pasted into a local file, `my-user-data`.

+        aws ec2 run-instances \
+            --count 1
+            --image-id ami-00000000 \
+            --instance-type m3.medium \
+            --key-name my-keypair \
+            --security-group-ids sg-00000000 \
+            --user-data file://my-user-data

 IRONdb instances can take up to 5 minutes to become available.
 Once you have launched your instance, you can find a log of the initial setup at `/root/irondb-setup.log`.
 Depending on the speed of your instance, setup may still be in progress when you first log in.
 Check the setup log for a `SETUP COMPLETE` message.